W-David-Porter/acim/src/text/5-healing-and-wholeness/introduction/index.md

 ³You need not know your brothers individually, or your brothers know you.
 ⁴The light is so strong that the light radiates throughout the Sonship and returns thanks to the Father for radiating the Father’s joy upon it the Sonship.
 ⁵Only God’s holy children are worthy channels of God’s beautiful joy, because only God’s-holy-children are beautiful enough to hold God’s-beautiful-joy by sharing God’s-beautiful-joy.
-⁶It is impossible for a child of God to love a-child-of-God’s neighbour except as a-child-of-God’s-self.
+⁶It is impossible for a child of God to love a-child-of-God’s neighbor except as a-child-of-God’s-self.
 ⁷That is why the healer’s prayer is:

 >⁸Let me know this brother as I know myself.